 A lifelong New Mexican dedicated to public service

 Michelle Lujan Grisham is a dedicated public servant who has spent her career fighting for all New Mexico women and families — especially the most vulnerable.
-A proud 12th generation New Mexican, Michelle is running for governor of this diverse swing state in a highly competitive race to fill an open seat.
-Currently serving her third term as a member of the U.S. House of Representatives and as chair of the Congressional Hispanic Caucus, Michelle is a powerful advocate for working families who don’t have a seat at the table.
+A proud 12th generation New Mexican, Michelle ran for governor of this diverse swing state in a highly competitive race to fill an open seat.
+A three-term member of the U.S. House of Representatives who recently served as chair of the Congressional Hispanic Caucus, Michelle is a powerful advocate for working families who don’t have a seat at the table.
 Michelle was born in Los Alamos and raised in Santa Fe in a family with a strong tradition of service.
 Her father, a dentist, provided free care for thousands of members of their community who were in need, and her grandfather was the first Hispanic chief justice on the New Mexico Supreme Court.
 After graduating from the University of New Mexico and its law school, Michelle worked for the state bar’s lawyer referral for the elderly program, providing free legal advice to seniors.
 She served as director of the state agency on aging for 14 years, pioneering innovative practices now used nationwide, including “granny cams” and undercover inspections of nursing home facilities.
 In 2004, Michelle was appointed secretary of the Department of Health, New Mexico’s largest state agency, where she expanded the number of school-based health centers, banned junk food from schools, and instituted teen pregnancy prevention programs.
 After leaving state government in 2007, Michelle co-founded and worked as president of a successful small business to help to provide access to health insurance to New Mexicans who were denied coverage by overseeing the state health insurance pool.
 She won a seat on the Bernalillo County Commission, serving the state’s most populous county before winning an open seat in New Mexico’s 1st Congressional District in 2012 with the full support of the EMILY’s List community.

 A champion for women and working families